วันจันทร์ที่ 8 พฤษภาคม พ.ศ. 2560

 3. Graph-Based CNNs

-GCNs: Graph Convolutional Networks; Image-based CNNs are designed to process data with a regular grid structure, like images.
-GCNs can handle data where the connections between elements are not fixed or regular, such as social networks, molecular structures, and knowledge graphs.
+GCNs: Graph Convolutional Networks; while Image-based CNNs are designed to process data with a regular grid structure, like images, GCNs can handle data where data can be naturally represented as a graph, such as social networks, molecular structures, and knowledge graphs.

 Key Features: Graph-structured input data, graph convolution operation, graph Laplacian, handling irregular data.